The Alumni Association

 The Alumni Association represents members of the University of Bristol.

-Alumni Association Committee
+Your Alumni Association Committee

-To contribute to building an engaged and supportive alumni community by working in partnership with alumni, the Development and Alumni Relations Office (DARO) and the wider University to:
+To contribute to building an engaged and supportive alumni community by working in partnership with alumni, GED and the wider University to:

 Alumni Association Committee (Alumni Members)